sspanak/dimmusaurus/README.md

 **Warning:** `db-import` will truncate each table before importing the corresponding `.csv` data!
 Tables not matching a `.csv` file, however, will not be affected.

 ### Running
+This section is for running the site locally.

 #### The entire site
 * `$ make django`